AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 ### Description
 Values is a collection that contains the data series objects of an indicator.

-When a plot is added to an indicator using the Add() method, a value object is automatically created and added to the “values” collection.
+When a plot is added to an indicator using the Add() method, a value object is automatically created and added to the "values" collection.

 The order of the add commands determines how the values are sorted.
 The first information request will create Values\[0\], the next information request will create Values\[1\] etc.